1. What methods do you use to modify animal behavior?

 9. How much does it cost?

 All training sessions have a flat rate of $50 an hour, with a small mileage fee added to cover travel costs to locations outside of Corvallis, Oregon.
+Due to the Covid-19 pandemic, remote consultations are currently being offered at a rate of $30 an hour.

 10. How do you bill me, and can I cancel an appointment?